National Collegiate Athletic Association: Player compensation proposals

 On the first day of effect for the NIL rule change (July 1), athletes such as D'Eriq King (Miami (FL) quarterback), Justyn Ross (Clemson wide receiver), Bo Nix (Auburn quarterback), Antwan Owen (Jackson State defensive end), McKenzie Milton (Florida State quarterback), Malik Cunningham (Louisville quarterback), Michael Penix Jr. (Indiana quarterback), Spencer Rattler (Oklahoma quarterback), Lexi Sun (Nebraska volleyball), Paige Bueckers (UConn basketball) and twins Haley & Hanna Cavinder (Fresno State basketball), all signed deals and/or unveiled trademarks to profit off of their names, images, and likenesses.
 As of day one, LSU gymnast Olivia Dunne was projected to be the highest earning college athlete of 2021–22, out of both men's and women's sports.

-The new NIL agreement has given student athletes big time deals and opportunities to put themselves out there and gain profit using their name, image, and likeness.
+The new NIL agreement has given student athletes lucrative deals and opportunities to put themselves out there and gain profit using their name, image, and likeness.
 For example, Ga'Quincy McKinstry, a cornerback from Alabama known since childhood as "Kool-Aid", signed a deal with Kool-Aid.
 Not only can they partner up with companies, student athletes can get paid for other talents (i.e. singing).

 Russell Steinberg in 2021 says, "In addition to his prowess on the football field, where he has a shot at tying the school record for most starts, Marshall's Will Ulmer is a talented musician who wasn't able to earn money using his own name — until now.
 He had been going by "Lucky Bill" to avoid running afoul of NCAA regulations, but now says he is ready to book shows using his real name" (Steinberg 2021).
 The NIL has allowed Ulmer great opportunities to further pursue his football and musician career.

 Some companies have partnered up with multiple athletes and created a team of their own.
 Degree, the deodorant brand, started a team of 14 student athletes to help promote their brand.
 Degree calls this team Breaking Limits.
 "The Unilever-owned antiperspirant brand has committed $5 million over the next five years to inspire people to break limits.
 The first group of athletes that Degree has selected represent a diverse range of backgrounds regarding race, gender, and sport, and their stories will be unveiled on Instagram.
 These athletes will also have the chance to participate in events to help their local communities" (Steinberg 2021).